-Please refer to page 27 of the syndicate annual accounts for further details of related party transactions for the 2020 year of account.
+Please refer to page 29 of the syndicate annual accounts for further details of related party transactions for the 2021 YOA.

 The business written by syndicate 6107 is ceded from syndicates 2623 and 623, for which syndicate 6107 pays an overrider commission and a profit commission.
 The profit commission payable and the overrider commission are included within operating expenses and are disclosed in note 6.
-As at the balance sheet date, the syndicate has no intercompany balances outstanding with the managing agent.
+As at the balance sheet date, the 2021 YOA has a receivable from Beazley Management Limited ('BML') of \$0.4m, and this is included in other debtors, disclosed within note 8.
+BML provides services to the managing agent, and by extension, to the syndicate.

-The intercompany positions with other syndicates managed by Beazley Furlonge Limited at 31 December 2022 are disclosed above in note 8 (Debtors).
+The intercompany positions with other syndicates managed by BFL at 31 December 2023 are disclosed above in note 8.

-All transactions between the Syndicate and companies within the Group are conducted on normal market terms.
-Beazley Furlonge Limited as the managing agent of the syndicate is responsible for settling intercompany balances with other managed syndicates and net amounts due to/from other related entities.
+All transactions between the syndicate and companies within the Group are conducted on normal market terms.
+BFL as the managing agent of the syndicate is responsible for settling intercompany balances with other managed syndicates and net amounts due to/from other related entities.

-Beazley Furlonge Limited, the managing agent of syndicate 6107, is a wholly-owned subsidiary of Beazley plc.
+BFL, the managing agent of syndicate 6107, is a wholly-owned subsidiary of Beazley plc.